High-efficiency telecom conversion of heralded atomic biphoton wavepackets

-\textit{Telecom frequency conversion.} The 795 nm probe photons are converted to the 1367 nm telecom band through diamond-type four-wave mixing (FWM) in a cold atomic ensemble.
-The temporal correlation between the trigger photons and the converted signal photons is characterized by the cross-correlation function $g^{(2)}_{t\text{-}s}(\tau)$, as shown in Fig.~\ref{fig:QFC}(a).
-At an OD of 110, the coupling and driving fields are $\Omega_c = 20\Gamma$ and $\Omega_d = 12\Gamma$, with detunings $\Delta_p = -4\Gamma$, $\Delta_c = 8\Gamma$, and $\Delta_d = -5\Gamma$ \cite{CE80}.
-A peak cross-correlation of about 10 is observed, confirming that strong quantum correlations are preserved after conversion.
-Compared with the pre-conversion value of about 18, the reduction is mainly attributed to the higher dark-count rate of the InGaAs detector.
-Using the measured channel purities $P_t = 0.89$ and $P_s = 0.54$, Eq.~\eqref{eq3} predicts a peak value of 9, which is in reasonable agreement with the measured value.
-The conditional autocorrelation of the converted telecom photons is shown in Fig.~\ref{fig:QFC}(b), with a minimum value of 0.27 that remains well below the classical limit.
+\textit{Telecom conversion with spectral matching.} Probe photons at 795 nm are converted to the 1367 nm telecom band via diamond-type four-wave mixing.
+At ${\rm OD}=110$, $\Omega_c=20\Gamma$, $\Omega_d=12\Gamma$, and $(\Delta_p,\Delta_c,\Delta_d)=(-4,8,-5)\Gamma$, we observe a peak cross-correlation of $g^{(2)}_{t\text{-}s} \approx 10$ [Fig.~\ref{fig:QFC}(a)].
+Although this value is reduced from the pre-conversion value of $\sim$18 mainly because of the higher dark-count rate of the InGaAs detector and residual optical leakage, it still shows strong temporal correlations after conversion.
+Using channel purities $P_t=0.89$ ($\sim$10.2\% leakage, $\sim$0.3\% dark counts) and $P_s=0.54$ ($\sim$21.9\% leakage, $\sim$23.8\% dark counts), Eq.~(\ref{eq3}) predicts a peak value of 9, in reasonable agreement with experiment.
+This agreement indicates that the reduced correlation peak is mainly due to a reduced signal-to-background ratio caused by increased background counts, rather than by significant distortion of the quantum wavepacket.
+The conditional autocorrelation of the converted telecom photons reaches a minimum of 0.27 [Fig.~\ref{fig:QFC}(b)], remaining well below the classical limit.

-To examine waveform preservation, we compare the biphoton wavepackets before and after conversion.
-The full width at half maximum remains about 20 ns, corresponding to a Fourier-limited spectral bandwidth of approximately 17.4 MHz, consistent with the pre-conversion result.
-This observation confirms that the temporal mode structure is well preserved during the conversion process.
-A delay of about 155 ns is observed, in agreement with the combined propagation delay from the fiber path, free-space propagation, and the group delay of the FWM process.
-Such a delay is consistent with the timing sequence of heralding and conversion.